joshr120/open-deck/README.md

 In the future I would like to integrate this setup into the GUI so you do not need to re-flash any firmware.

 # Hardware
 See the BOM for a full list of all of the required components.
-Visit my tindie store to support the project by buying parts or a full unit: **https://www.tindie.com/products/27756/**
+And support the project by buying parts or a full unit [here](https://thingsbyjosh.com/products/open-deck-macro-keyboard)

-> If there is a particular item or set of items you would like to buy feel free to send me a message on Tindie.
+> If there is a particular item or set of items you would like to buy feel free to send me an email to [info@thingsbyjosh.com](info@thingsbyjosh.com).

 Things of Note: